ananqrareya/task-management-system/README.md

 # Task Management System

 ## Introduction
-The "List of Task" system is an advanced task management application designed to streamline the process of handling tasks from creation to completion.
+The "Task Management System" system is an advanced task management application designed to streamline the process of handling tasks from creation to completion.
 Developed using Spring Boot and integrated with JPA for database interactions, this system offers a robust solution for users needing efficient task tracking and management in a collaborative environment.

 ## Features
 - **Task Management**: Create, update, retrieve, and delete tasks efficiently through a user-friendly interface.